Fentanyl Test Strips

 Expand list

 This past year, fentanyl, a prescription opioid, was responsible for 64% of drug overdoses.
 This exceptionally potent opioid is 10-20 times stronger than morphine.
 Deadly in even small quantities, fentanyl is an extremely dangerous substance.
 Recently, drug dealers have been cutting fentanyl into other street drugs to increase their potency.
 This has caused unsuspecting users to overdose accidentally.
-Read this guide from Avenues Recovery, a leader in addiction rehab in the US, to learn how fentanyl strip testing can prevent fatal overdoses.
+Read this guide from Avenues Recovery, a leader in residential addiction treatment and IOP rehab in the US, to learn how fentanyl strip testing can prevent fatal overdoses.

 What are Fentanyl Test Strips?